-The annual Board Chair fee of \$125,000, is paid in two semi-annual instalments of \$62,500.
+The annual Board Chair fee of \$125,000 is paid in two semi-annual instalments of \$62,500.
 The Chair of the Board does not receive director fees.
 Directors who are also employees of the Corporation do not collect director fees.

-An amount of \$673,995 was paid in cash fees by the Corporation to the members of the Board and committees of the Board for all services during 2019.
-The details of this amount are provided in the Director Compensation Table in Section 7.1 herein.
-This amount represents the annual fee of \$92,500 paid to five of the Corporation's directors, the annual fee of \$125,000 paid to the Corporation's Chair of the Board, the annual fee of \$20,000 paid to the Chair of the Audit Committee and three directors who received prorated fees of \$31,347, \$31,347 and \$3,801, respectively, for partial year served in 2019.
+An amount of \$706,009 was paid in cash fees by the Corporation to the members of the Board and committees of the Board for all services during 2020.
+The details of this amount are provided in the Director Compensation Table in Section 8.1 herein.
+This amount represents the annual fee of \$92,500 paid to five of the Corporation's directors, the amount of \$75,000 paid to the Corporation's Chair of the Board (representing the annual Chair fee of \$125,000 less \$50,000 in Deferred Remuneration, as hereinafter defined), the annual fee of \$20,000 paid to the Chair of the Audit Committee and two directors who received prorated fees of \$88,569 and \$59,940, respectively, for partial years served in 2020.

-On May 1, 2019, following a director compensation market analysis provided by WTW, the Corporation's Board of Directors approved a Deferred Share Unit Plan for non-executive directors of Stella-Jones ("DSU Plan"), having the purpose of providing DSU Plan participants with a supplemental form of compensation while promoting greater alignment of the interests of the participants and the shareholders of the Corporation in creating long-term shareholder value.
+The Corporation's Deferred Share Unit Plan for non-executive directors of Stella-Jones ("DSU Plan") serves to provide non-executive Board members with a supplemental form of compensation while promoting greater alignment of the interests of the participants and the shareholders of the Corporation in creating long-term shareholder value.

-Under the DSU Plan, on or about July 1st of each year ("DSU Award Date"), participants who are non-executive Board members as well as the Chair of the Board, receive a minimum participation amount of \$15,000 and \$25,000 respectively, or such other amount as shall be determined by the Board of Directors in any given year, and to which they may add a portion of their annual Board fees ("Deferred Remuneration"), which is then divided by the average closing price of the Corporation's common shares on the Toronto Stock Exchange during the 5 trading days immediately preceding the DSU Award Date ("DSU Value").
+Under the DSU Plan, on or about July 1st of each year ("DSU Award Date"), participants who are non-executive Board members as well as the Chair of the Board, receive a minimum participation amount of \$15,000 and \$25,000, respectively ("Minimum Participation"), or such other amount as shall be determined by the Board of Directors in any given year, and to which they may add a portion of their annual Board fees ("Deferred Remuneration"), which is then divided by the average closing price of the Corporation's common shares on the Toronto Stock Exchange during the 5 trading days immediately preceding the DSU Award Date ("DSU Value").
 Each participant receives such number of DSUs as is obtained by dividing the Deferred Remuneration by the DSU Value on the DSU Award Date.
-In 2019, non-executive directors received share based awards totaling \$100,000, resulting in 2,126 DSUs awarded.
+In 2020, non-executive directors received DSUs totaling \$180,000, resulting in 4,249 DSUs awarded.
+On November 18, 2020, following a benchmarking review by WTW of the Corporation's director compensation arrangements, the Board of Directors voted to increase the Minimum Participation to \$95,000 for the Chair of the Board and \$55,000 for other non-executive directors, effective the next DSU Award Date.
+On March 9, 2021, The Board of Directors resolved to change the DSU Award Date to May 15th of each year.